jldec/pub-doc/markdown/027 Links.md

 }
 ```

-E.g if markdown is used to generate a file called `/posts/year/month/day.html` and the markdown contains a links to an image at `/static/images/me.jpg`, the generated img src will point to `../../../static/images/me.jpg`.
+E.g if a markdown page `/posts/year/month/day.html` includes an image at `/static/images/me.jpg`, the generated img src will point to `../../../static/images/me.jpg`.

 One benefit of using this approach is that the resulting tree of static html files can be hosted at any level.
 No prior knowledge of the destination directory name is required when the site is generated.
 This can be helpful for testing or cloning sites.